 The madness started in 8th grade.
 Someone told me that it was possible to cut an LED and make a photocell out of it.
 Having no idea what that meant, I dragged my dad to the narrow row of electronics shops near the Thrissur railway station in Kerala.
 Over the next 3 years, I pretty much could think of only circuits.
 I didn’t understand much of the theory, but that didn’t stop me from learning soldering and building a whole bunch of circuits ranging from the “clap switch” to a power amplifier.
 My dad was very supportive of my hobby, and his only concern seemed to be that I was “straining my eyes soldering microscopic components”.
 It seemed obvious that I would pursue a career in electronics.
 But as fate would have it, I went on to study Metallurgical Engineering, then Materials Science and finally ended up with a career in Software Development.

-Now, years later, I am renewing my passion in electronics and programming.
-This time, I am re-learning electronics from both directions - bottom level hardware (designing sensor circuits), and top level software - programming these tiny computers that talk to sensors.
-At the same time, I am learning PCB design, and new manufacturing techniques like laser-cutting and 3D printing.
+Now, years later, I am renewing my passion in electronics and programming through electronut Labs.
+This time, I am approaching electronics from both directions - bottom level hardware (designing sensor circuits), and top level software - programming these tiny computers that talk to sensors.
+At the same time, I am learning PCB design, and new manufacturing techniques like laser-cutting, 3D printing and others.
 What an age we live in!
 The DIY-ers never had a more powerful set of tools at their disposal.